hakimjohnson97/Cryptolator/README.md

 Windows:

+You may use the binaries located in /bin or compile it yourself.

+To compile:
 First, you must download and install Qt from http://qt-project.org/downloads
 Note: This is a very large library so patience and perseverance are in order.